 Why Small Business WiFi Is Different

 Some small business owners have experience setting up their own at-home network and may think setting up a small business network is not much different.
 However, a business network has different requirements and equipment.
 You have to account for not only your team but contractors, guests, and, depending on your industry, your customers.
-You need to make sure that everyone gets what they want and need: For customers, a strong connection makes them more likely to come back, and for your team and vendors, it helps them get more work done faster.
+You need to make sure that everyone gets what they want and need.
+For customers, a strong connection makes them more likely to come back.
+For your team and vendors, it helps them get more work done faster.

-Yes, you can buy your own equipment and create your own setup, but you’ll have to deal with troubleshooting it yourself if something goes wrong.
+Yes, you can buy your own equipment and create your own Wifi small business setup.
+However, you’ll have to deal with troubleshooting it yourself if something goes wrong.
 On the other hand, many ISPs, including Cox Business offer managed WiFi.
 They take care of everything from setup to problem-solving, letting you worry about running your business, not your WiFi network.
 You have somewhere to go if anything pops up, and their expertise ensures that things run more smoothly from the start.